benmizrahi/microjs/README.md

 	//Default message format is
 	messageFormat?: MessageFormat;
 }

+export interface IEventBusMessage {

+  //UUID of this message - alow you to create an idempotent action to resolve duplications and issues.
+  id: string

+  //The unique key of the message in the underline system (Kafka == message.key) technicalKey:string;

+  //The unique offset of the message in the underline system (Kafka == message.offset) technicalOffset:string;

+  //The partitions that the message comes from in underline system (Kafka == partition) partition:number;

+  // a generic JSON object holding all the data passed in this particular message you can destruct the message to get the values
+  payload: any
+}
 ```

 For example the following method wraps the submitted method and binds in to the action: **submitted** on the **orders** domain.